DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 - Configure the `IntegratedSelection` plugin.
 Refer the [Selection](selection.md) guide.
 - Set the `showSelectAll` property of the `TableTreeColumn` plugin to true to show Select All checkbox.

-.embedded-demo({ "path": "grid-tree-data/select-all", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/select-all", "showThemeSelector": true })

 ## Remote Data Loading on Demand